On Rigidity of Generalized Conformal Structures: Introduction

 \subsubsection{(Regular) Definition}

-We are now going to propose a definition of GCS which will be proved to be adapted to our rigidity hope, just by assuming that the corresponding subset $\CC$ to be a submanifold.
+We are now going to propose a definition of GCS which will be proved to be adapted to our rigidity hope, just by assuming that the corresponding subset $\mathcal{C}$ is a manifold.

-{\it More precisely, let us say $\CC$ is a (regular) GCS if $\CC$ is a submanifold of dimension $\dim M +1$ in $\Sym^+(TM)$, which is transverse to the fibers (of $\Sym^+(TM) \to M$).} Equivalently, the projection $\CC \to M$ is a submersion and $\dim \CC = \dim M + 1$.
+\textit{More precisely, let us say $\mathcal{C}$ is a regular GCS if $ \mathcal{C}$ is a submanifold of dimension $\dim M +1$ in $\mathsf{Sym} ^+(TM)$, which is transverse to the fibers (of $\mathsf{Sym} ^+(TM) \to M$).} Equivalently, the projection $\mathcal{C} \to M$ is a submersion and $\dim \mathcal{C} = \dim M + 1$.